 The ifak - Institute for Automation and Communication, founded in 1991 from the university, is an independent engineering research institute in the state capital of Saxony-Anhalt.
 It is a member of the German Industrial Research Association Konrad Zuse e.V. with more than 75 institutes throughout Germany.
 The ifak has its place of activity in the think tank in the science port of Magdeburg.

 What we can

 The institute carries out applied research on “Information and Communication Technology and Automation”, “Water and Energy”, “Measurement Technology and Power Electronics” and “Transport and Assistance”.
 The ifak is thus active in several forward-looking areas of the German government's high-tech strategy.
-Research and development projects in the field of IoT are one example.
+Research and development projects in the fields of IoT and Artificial Intelligence (AI) are examples.